 Term: Although the term can be freely agreed by the parties, leases with a term of less than five years (when the lessor is an individual) or seven years (when the lessor is a legal entity) will be automatically extended for one-year terms until the five or seven-year term is reached, unless the lessee wishes to terminate the lease, providing at least thirty days' prior notice.
-After the mandatory minimum term has elapsed (i.e., five or seven years), a tacit extension will take place unless notice has been given four months in advance by the lessor or two months in advance by the lessee.
+After the mandatory minimum term has elapsed (five or seven years), a tacit extension will take place unless notice has been given four months in advance by the lessor or two months in advance by the lessee.
 If that notice is not given, it is mandatory for the agreement to be renewed for one-year periods up to a maximum of three years.
 Once the mandatory period (up to five years or seven years) or the tacit extension (annually up to three years) has expired, if the property is located in a strained housing market area ("Strained Market Area"), the lessee will be entitled to an additional extraordinary extension of the term, annually and up to three years.
 This extraordinary extension will be mandatory for the lessor barring some exceptions.
 The competent housing authorities are empowered to declare Strained Market Areas if certain conditions are fulfilled.
-It is expected that several municipalities in Catalonia will soon be declared Strained Market Areas.
+Several municipalities in Catalonia and one municipality in Basque Country have been declared Strained Market Areas.

 Rent, legal deposit and additional guarantees: The rent is freely determined by the parties.
-However, in Strained Market Areas, if a new lease agreement is signed and the lessor is a large property holder (individual or legal entity owning over 10 residential properties1 or a built surface area of over 1,500 m2, excluding parking lots and storage spaces), the rent agreed at the start of the lease will be restricted by the cap on the price applicable under the system of reference price indexes to be approved in the future.
-It is expected that the reference price index system applicable to Strained Market Areas will soon be approved.
-If the lessor is not a large property holder, the rent amount of the new lease agreement cannot exceed the amount set out in the previous agreement plus the Retail Price Index variation (except in certain situations in which it can exceed up to 10%).
+However, in Strained Market Areas, if the property has not be rented in the last 5 years or a new lease agreement is signed and the lessor is a large property holder (individual or legal entity owning over 10 residential properties1 or a built surface area of over 1,500 m2, excluding parking lots and storage spaces), the rent agreed at the start of the lease will be restricted by the cap on the price applicable under the system of reference price indexes.
+If the new lease agreement of the residential property located in a Strained Market Area is signed by a lessor who is not a large property holder, the rent amount of the new lease agreement cannot exceed the amount set out in the previous agreement updated (except in certain situations in which it can exceed up to 10%).